Help us provide campers with at least one hot meal a day by reserving your dates online.

 What’s involved in serving a meal to encampment residents?

 You are committing to preparing one hot meal for up to 100 people (depending on the encampment) plus however many of your group come along.
-This means bringing a balanced meal for all campers as well as bringing paper plates, cups, napkins and plastic cutlery.
+This means bringing a balanced meal for all the residents, as well as bringing paper plates, cups, napkins and plastic cutlery.
+Please contact the camp directly to find out how many people are currently living in the camp.

 If cost of the ingredients or a place to prepare the meal are stopping your group from making a meal, then please contact us to see if we can be of assistance.

 A hot dinner is the meal we try to provide.
 It is helpful for it to be served around 6:00 PM.
 Your group should plan to arrive at the camp at least a half hour early to begin set-up.
 A group of 5-8 seems to work best.

 You are encouraged to join the residents for dinner.
 It makes for a more welcoming and inclusive meal.
 It’s more about partnering with them, as they work to get back on their feet, rather than providing for them.
 You may also take a tour of the camp and talk to the residents – check with the folks at the encampment security tent for taking a tour.

 Encampments are open to beginning the meal with a prayer, if your group so chooses.

 When should we bring a meal?

 Meals are tracked on the online calendar and dates that are blank don’t have a meal planned yet.
 Check the meal calendar for the encampment you’d like to serve for open dates and use the online reservation form to reserve a single day, multiple days or a regular monthly slot.
 To help us plan accordingly reservations are first-come, first-served based on when your reservation form/request is received.

 What should we cook?